Melissa Herwitt/E! Illustration

 Luckily, the minute tickets became available for pre-sale, all those doubts and fears were immediately proven unfounded.

 Within 24 hours, the film had the highest number of ticket pre-sales ever for a Marvel film on Fandango.
 In its first weekend in theaters, it would take in $242 million domestically and rank as the highest grossing President's Day Weekend opening of all time.
 Worldwide, Black Panther ultimately grossed $1.346 billion, becoming the highest-grossing solo superhero film ever and the ninth highest-grossing film of all time, easily giving director Ryan Coogler the highest-grossing film by a black director in the process.
+And its nine total People's Choice Awards nominations, including one in the highly coveted Movie of 2018 category, ain't too shabby, either.

 (While a sequel has yet to be formally ordered—likely due to the twist ending involving T'Challa at the end of Avengers: Infinity War—Marvel Studios president Kevin Feige has admitted that there are plans for a second in the works.
 So, blame the delay on Thanos and not audience demand.)